gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This reduces the verbosity of Kotlin DSL when [lazy property types](userguide/lazy_configuration.html#lazy_properties) are used to configure tasks and extensions.
 It also makes Kotlin DSL behavior consistent with Groovy DSL behavior, where using `=` to assign lazy properties has always been available.

-Lazy property assignment for Kotlin scripts is experimental opt-in feature.
+Lazy property assignment for Kotlin scripts is an experimental opt-in feature.
 For more information, see [Kotlin DSL Primer](userguide/kotlin_dsl.html#kotdsl:assignment).

 <!--